csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 To find the prerequisites of a specific course, such as CS-347, we can modify the outer level query by adding a where clause “**where** _rec prereq.course id_ \= ‘CS-347‘”.
 One way to evaluate the query with the selection is to compute the full contents of _rec prereq_ using the iterative technique, and then select from this result only those tuples whose _course id_ is CS-347.
 However, this would result in computing (course, prerequisite) pairs for all courses, all of which are irrelevant except for those for the course CS-347.
 In fact the database system is not required to use the above iterative technique to compute the full result of the recursive query and then perform the selection.
 It may get the same result using other techniques that may be more efficient, such as that used in the function _findAllPrereqs_ which we saw earlier.
 See the bibliographic notes for references to more information on this topic.

-There are some restrictions on the recursive query in a recursive view; specifi- cally, the query should be **monotonic**, that is, its result on a view relation instance _V_1 should be a superset of its result on a view relation instance _V_2 if _V_1 is a super- set of _V_2\.
+There are some restrictions on the recursive query in a recursive view; specifically, the query should be **monotonic**, that is, its result on a view relation instance _V_1 should be a superset of its result on a view relation instance _V_2 if _V_1 is a superset of _V_2\.
 Intuitively, if more tuples are added to the view relation, the recursive query should return at least the same set of tuples as before, and possibly return additional tuples.

 **192 Chapter 5 Advanced SQL**